240 – Dress Code

 2. Additional Ammunition

-In addition to a fully-loaded firearm, employees authorized to carry firearms will carry two complements of extra ammunition (i.e., two speed loaders – 6 rounds each, or two magazines – fully loaded).
-Duty ammunition must be purchased by the employee.
+In addition to a fully-loaded firearm, employees authorized to carry firearms will carry at least two complements of extra ammunition (i.e., two speed loaders – six rounds each, or two magazines – fully loaded).
+Duty ammunition must be purchased by the employee No polymer magazines with transparent bodies allowing the contained ammunition to be seen will be worn or used.

 B. Weapon Holsters (employee purchase)